 York Region takes a strategic approach to developing plans and policies for services, growth and development.
 Plans and policies aim to balance community needs, economic prosperity and environmental protection for current and future residents and businesses.
 The Region’s primary focus through the Regional Official Plan is to manage land use change and promote efficient and effective development patterns related to growth management objectives.

-York Region is currently undertaking the Municipal Comprehensive Review process to review the Region’s population and employment forecasts, land budget and Regional Official Plan policies.
-York Region will be consulting with the public over the next three years.
-To find out more and be involved visit the Municipal Comprehensive Review page.
+York Region has recently completed the Municipal Comprehensive Review process to update the Region’s population and employment forecasts, land budget and Regional Official Plan policies.
+To find out more visit the Municipal Comprehensive Review page.

 Planning Advisory Committee

 The York Region Planning Advisory Committee is a committee appointed by Regional Council pursuant to the Planning Act.
 The mandate of the Planning Advisory Committee is to provide Regional Council and staff with advice regarding key land use planning matters in York Region.